You may have health, auto, and life insurance, but do you have renter’s insurance? What exactly does renter’s insurance cover, and do you need it?

 Filing a Claim

-There are steps you have to follow to file a claim should you need to.
+There are steps you must follow to file a claim.
 If not followed correctly, your claim could be delayed or even denied.

 Next, contact your insurance company.
 You’ll need your policy number, the details of what happened and when, and a number they can reach you.

 Once you’ve documented the loss, you’ll fill out and file a claims form.
 The insurance company will then investigate the claim.
-How long this takes depends on how severe the damage is and your losses are.
-This can take a few hours or much, much longer.
+How long this takes depends on how severe the damage and losses are.
+This can take a few hours or several days.